microsoft/WindowsAppSDK/specs/applicationdata/ApplicationData.md

 ## 4.3.
 Packaged app using MachinePath

-Fabrikam packaged app running elevated and creating a file in the LocalPath data store.
+Fabrikam packaged app running elevated and creating a file in the MachinePath data store.

 ```c#
 void SaveData(string data)